tomzox/ST_assembly/README.md

 graphics operations (after all the CPU still was clocked only at 8 MHz).
 I reused some of the code written here in later C projects.

-For specifications I used the books "ATARI ST GEM" for AES/VDI, "ATARI ST Intern" for GEMDOS (BIOS) and below, and "Das Prozessor Buch zum 68000" for the 68k instruction set and architecture.
+For specifications I used the books "ATARI ST GEM" covering AES/VDI, "ATARI ST Intern" covering GEMDOS, BIOS and chipset, and "Das Prozessor Buch zum 68000" covering 68k instruction set and architecture.
 All of these were released by Data Becker.

 The resource files `fa_en.rsc` and `fa_de.rsc` (containing definition of the menu and dialog boxes) were originally created using the DRI Resource Editor.
 For current updates I used the freely available tool "Interface" (by Gerd Hoeller, version 2.33 released 03.10.1994).
-Unfortunately the tools do not support multiple columns as used in the "Shapes" menu, so I additionally used a hex-editor to patch X/Y coordinates of those menu entries.
+Unfortunately the tools do not support multiple columns of menu entries as used in the "Shapes" menu, so I additionally used a hex-editor to patch X/Y coordinates of those menu entries.

 The assembly code was originally written for the "GST 68000 Macro Assembler A246V040".
 I still found a mention in a
 [review of ST assemblers](https://www.atarimagazines.com/startv1n1/STAssemblers.html) but otherwise the company seems to have disappeared and no documentation is to be found anywhere on the Internet.
-Fortunately the assembly syntax seems to be the official Motorola syntax and thus supported by many other assemblers (e.g.
-[vasm](http://sun.hasenbraten.de/vasm/) parses it just fine).
-However the macros used for system calls are not portable.
-I added a little Perl script `asm_macro.pl` that generates codes for these specific macros.
+Fortunately the assembly syntax seems to be the official Motorola syntax and thus supported by many other assemblers such as [vasm](http://sun.hasenbraten.de/vasm/).
+Only the macros used for AES and VDI system calls are not portable.
+Therefore I added a little Perl script `asm_macro.pl` that generates assembly code for these specific macros.

 ## Building the programs